ayalaallon/prepdat/README.md

 5024     36    144
 ```

+## Acknowledgements
+Nachshon Meiran’s SAS macro code inspired the writing of this package.
+We would also like to thank James A. Grange for allowing us to use parts of his [*trimr*](https://cran.r-project.org/package=trimr) code for programing the outlier removal procedures.

 ## References
 Grange, J.A.
 (2015). trimr: An implementation of common response time trimming methods.
 R Package Version 1.0.1. https://cran.r-project.org/package=trimr